UviDTE-UviSpace/localization-hls/Software/Python/README.md

 # Positioning the center of a circle with OpenCV.
 ___
 ## _circleContours.py
-To display the center points on a plot with an image change the following :
-* line 66 = img path
-* line 77 & 89 = uncomment

 In the script a (binary) image gets blurred, processed, detects the contours and returns the X,Y coordinates of the center of a circle.
 The OpenCV library is used to process the image.